maribox/install-dependencies/README.md

 ## Extending for New Distributions

-To add support for a new distribution, you need to modify three functions:
+To add support for a new distribution, you need to modify four functions:

 ### 1. `detect_distro()`